The Car Connection Lexus LX Overview

 The current generation of the LX was introduced for the 2008 model year as the LX 570.
 It features a 5.7-liter V-8 that makes 383 horsepower and 403 pound-feet of torque, with a 8-speed automatic transmission and a new electronically controlled four-wheel-drive system.
 The LX again shares its frame and construction with the Land Cruiser, but it introduced even more modern airs, including crawl control for low-speed boulder crawling and a new version of the height-adjustable suspension.

 Because the LX 570 is designed for true off-road capability, it makes some compromises for passenger comfort and packaging, things other Lexus models rarely do.
 The cabin is tall but somewhat narrow and can feel tight with more than four adults onboard.
-Its third-row seats don't help much, as they're fold-down jump seats that live in the cargo area; the fact that they can't be removed also impinges on usability and cargo versatility.
+Its third-row seats don't help much, as they're fold-down jump seats that live in the cargo area.
 While the big V-8 is torquey and the truck is relatively quick as a result, the LX still feels big and heavy—because it is.
 Cornering and simply navigating a parking lot can get iffy if you're not careful.

 For 2016, the LX 570 added two more forward cogs—it's now fitted with an 8-speed transmission.